Meet the National Council of College Leaders

 Education: Members of the NCCL will introduce their efforts on campus by hosting educational programs and student forums that aim to provide an introduction to inflammatory bowel diseases, told through the experiences of each council member, while connecting patients with other peers.
 The activity can be used in various formats, including live didactic presentations, webcasts, and theatrical performances.

-Fundraising: Council members will lead efforts in raising funds to find a cure for Crohn’s disease and ulcerative colitis.
+Revenue: Council members will lead efforts in raising funds to find a cure for Crohn’s disease and ulcerative colitis.
 Council members can participate in Team Challenge Campus, a local 5K program focused on raising mission critical funds while having fun and being physically active.

 Applicant Eligibility & Requirements